-If you are claiming a benefit you may be eligable for a Discount Leisure Pass.
-This gives reduced entry to all Council owned leisure and sport facilities might be available in your area.
-Available to you and your children.
-Discount Leisure Pass
+If you are claiming any sort of benefit, you may be eligible for a Discount Leisure Pass.
+This gives you and your children reduced entry to all Council-owned leisure and sports facilities in your area.

 If you have no income or there is an emergency or disaster, you can apply for help from your local council’s assistance scheme.
+Local Welfare Provision is a limited fund of money that aims to meet the short term emergency or immediate support needs of vulnerable people in that district.
+It is there to assist vulnerable people to establish or maintaining a home in the community.
 You do not have to be on benefits to apply but you can only get help with certain items.
 To find your local provider search here.

 Check with your local council to see if you can have a home improvement or a disabled facilities grant.
 This will depend on your income, whether you have a disability and what repairs need doing in your home.